 Looking at Christmas from a dog’s perspective, there are lots of exciting and unusual things appearing in your home, making it a very appealing time for them to get into all kinds of mischief.
 There are many interesting wrapped gifts, sparkling decorations, enticing foods and unusual trees and plants.
-Your dog will no doubt be interested in them all, but it is particularly the flora and foliage that may be harmful if eaten by your pets.
+Your dog will no doubt be interested in them all, but it is particularly the flora and foliage that may be of interest.
+Below are some of the poisonous Christmas plants for dogs.

 It is important to assess, when bringing anything new into your home, if there will be any risk to your pet, or have any impact on them.
 Taking these risks into account, here is our list of the most popular Christmas plants that are more common in our homes during the festive season, and details of their suitability for having them around your dogs.